riodelphino/mql-compile.nvim/README.md

 :MQLCompile %
 ```

-This plugin auto-detects mql5/mql4 by patterns given in `opts.ft.[mql5|mql4].pattern`.
+This plugin auto-detects mql5/mql4 by patterns given in `opts.ft.mql5.pattern` and `opts.ft.mql4.pattern`.
 See [Auto detection rules](#auto-detection-rules).

 ```vim